Coming events in the euro zone debt crisis

 POLITICS:

+Through November 18 - The troika of European Commission, European Central Bank and International Monetary Fund representatives is in Lisbon for the second quarterly evaluation of bailout implementation.

+November 10-11 - Parliament starts 2012 budget debates in plenary session, votes on the bill in first reading.

-November 22 - Parliament to discuss and vote on the government's plan to recapitalise banks, legislation opposed by banks who say it may lead to nationalisations.
+November 22 - Parliament expected to discuss and vote on the government's plan to recapitalise banks.

 November 24 - General strike against austerity organised by the country's two main unions, CGTP and UGT.